saharshmehrotra/Strategy-Pattern/README.md

     ```

 ## Expected Output
-The program will display information and behaviors for each type of duck, including their display, flying, and quacking actions.
+The program will display information and behaviors for each type of duck, including their display, flying and quacking actions.